vaib-dev/Courses/6-computer-networks/4-transmission-media.md

 # Chapter - 4 Transmission Media
 A transmission medium is something that can mediate the propagation of signals for the purposes of telecommunication.\
-A communication channel that is used to carry the data from the transmitter to the receiver through the electromagnetic signals.
+A communication channel is used to carry the data from the transmitter to the receiver through the electromagnetic signals.
 The main function of this is to carry the data in the bits form through the Local Area Network (LAN).
 In data communication, it works like a physical path between the sender & the receiver.
 For instance, in a copper cable network the bits are available in the form of electrical signals whereas in a fiber network, the bits are available in the form of light pulses.
 The quality, as well as characteristics of data transmission, can be determined from the characteristics of medium & signal.
 The properties of different transmission media are delay, bandwidth, maintenance, cost, and easy installation.

 There are two types of transmission medium and they are further divided as shown:

 <p text align="center"><img src="https://2.bp.blogspot.com/-E8JoKtDghuM/Wb4UARmOhKI/AAAAAAAABBI/BiLWG8-XwPEkG4_-q8n7rv1kk1NQLT6-wCLcBGAs/s1600/transmission-mediums.png" height="" width=""></p>

 ## 1. Guided Medium
 Guided transmission media are also called bounded media or wired media.
 They comprise cables or wires through which data is transmitted.
-They are called guided since they provide a physical conduit from the sender device to the receiver device.
+They are called guided since they provide a physical conduct from the sender device to the receiver device.
 The signal traveling through these media are bounded by the physical limits of the medium.\
 Twisted-pair and coaxial cable use metallic (copper) conductors that accept and transport signals in the form of electric current.
 Optical fiber is a cable that accepts and transports signals in the form of light.

 ### Twisted Pair Cable